-Notice: Stresses beyond those listed under "Absolute Maximum Ratings" can cause permanent damage to the device.
-The "Absolute Maximum Ratings" are stress ratings only and functional operation of the device at these or any other conditions beyond those indicated in the operational sections of this specification is not implied.
-Exposure to absolute maximum rating conditions for extended periods can affect device reliability.
-Voltage extremes referenced in the "Absolute Maximum Ratings" are intended to accommodate short duration undershoot/overshoot conditions and does not imply or guarantee functional device operation at these levels for any extended period of time.
+Temperature under Bias55°C to +125°C Notice: Stresses beyond those listed under "Absolute Maximum Ratings" may cause permanent Storage Temperature65°C to +150°C damage to the device.
+This is a stress rating only and functional operation of the device at these or any other conditions beyond those indicated in Absolute Maximum V {cc} the operational sections of this specification is not implied.
+Exposure to absolute maximum rating conditions for extended periods may affect device reliability.Voltage extremes referenced in the "Absolute Maximum Ratings" are intended to All Output Voltages with Respect to Ground 0.6V to 4.2V (Max V {CC} of 3.6V + 0.6V) accommodate short duration undershoot/overshoot conditions and does not imply or guarantee functional device operation at these levels for any extended period of time.
+All Input Voltages with Respect to Ground (excluding V {CC} pin, including NC pins)

-19.2 DC and AC Operating Range
+18.2 DC and AC Operating Range

-Parameter AT45DB021E
+AT25PE20

 Operating Temperature (Case) Industrial -40°C to 85°C

-V {CC} Power Supply 1.65 V to 3.6 V
+V {CC} Power Supply 1.65V to 3.6V

-19.3 DC Characteristics
+18.3 DC Characteristics